ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 PGA most commonly involves

-• upper respiratory tract (sinusitis, rhinitis, saddle nose deformity, otitis media, mastoiditis, hearing loss) + lower respiratory tract (lung nodules, alveolar hemorrhage)
+• upper respiratory tract (sinusitis, rhinitis, saddle nose deformity, otitis media, mastoiditis, hearing loss) + lower respiratory tract (pulmonary nodules, alveolar hemorrhage)

 • kidneys (glomerulonephritis)